Hjalpa/TagPro-SoundPacks/README.md

     burst           (when boosting)
-    alert           (when other team grabs)
-    cheering        (at start, when scoring and when won) drop            (when other team drops)
+    alert           (when other team grabs) cheering        (at start, when scoring and when won) drop            (when other team drops)
     sigh            (when other team scores, or when lost) powerup         (when picking a pup)
-    pop             (when you or someone near pops) click           (when a button gets pressed or released) explosion       (bomb or rolling bomb)
-    countdown       (3 - 2 - 1)
-    friendlydrop    (when your team loses the flag) friendlyalert   (when your team grabs)
+    pop             (when you or someone near pops) click           (when a button gets pressed or released) explosion       (bomb or rolling bomb) countdown       (3 - 2 - 1, it's important to get the timing right with this one) friendlydrop    (when your team loses the flag) friendlyalert   (when your team grabs)
     alertlong       (unused)